augustus-thomas/augustus-thomas/README.md

 - I’m @augustus-thomas, currently attending the College of Wooster.
-I am a declared BA in Physics, but am looking to break into Computer Science and Mathematics.
+I am a declared BA in Physics and Computer Science double major.
-- I’m also interested in philosophy and poltical philosophy.
-I read alot of science fiction in my off time.
-- I’m currently using Jekyll to build a personal blog and teaching myself CLI utilities in the process.
-I am also learning through the freeCodeCamp's platform.
+- I am working in [The College of Wooster Wavelab](https://wavelab.spaces.wooster.edu/) on an [Electron Drift Veloctiy Analogue](https://wavelab.spaces.wooster.edu/electron-drift-velocity-analogue/).
+When we get good results it woud be fun to publish in AIP's Physics of Fluids!
+- I’m also interested in philosophy.
+I am reading "Given Time 1.
+Counterfeit Money."
+I am generally interested in the applications of Physics and Computers for the betterment of society, and the analysis of cybernetic systems as fundamentally social.
+- I’m currently playing around with ArchLinux config files - hopefully accidentally learning about Linux and its CLI and scripting in the process.
+I'm (exclusively) running an i3 EndeavorOS setup on an old MacBook.
+Did you know I cant boot MacOS on my machine anymore because Apple Mac (TM) doesnt let you dual boot on its machines?
+Do I even own this machine if I cant boot whatever software I want on it???? *sigh*
-- I’m looking to collaborate on open source information and data science projects.
-Long term I would like to achieve an MS in Electrical Engineering and get into embedded systems architecture.
-Short term I would like to get involved in chemical physics research (particularly Dr. Niklas Manz' B-Z reaction studies) which in my view implicate a new paradigm for computing.
+- Im looking to collaborate on open source information and data science projects.
+Aaron Swartz and Snowden and everyone else were right.
+Even the hacktivists.
+So too was [Robert Ochigame](https://logicmag.io/care/informatics-of-the-oppressed/).
+- Long term I would like to achieve an MS in Electrical Engineering and get into embedded systems architecture.
+Building non-standard computaional machines for non-standard people might be my life's work (we'll see)
 - You can reach me at augustusrthomas@gmail.com or gthomas25@wooster.edu.
-- Every repository I publish here implicitly uses the MIT license if not specified.
+- Every repository I publish here implicitly uses the GNU Public License (GPL) if not specified.
+Copy the source, paste it, compile it into little bits, screw them up, hack it, deploy it however you like.

 <!---
 augustus-thomas/augustus-thomas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.